-This default behavior is overridden, however, if you are using files in Melodyne for which you have already saved additional information regarding the algorithm and note detection.
+This rule only applies when Automatic is preselected as the algorithm and it does not apply when, in the stand-alone implementation of Melodyne, you first drag a file into the document for which you have already saved additional information regarding the algorithm and note detection.
 (From Note Assignment mode in the stand-alone implementation of Melodyne, it is possible to store this type of assignment data in an audio file.)